Skip to content

 According to Transportation.gov, hazardous materials are classified as any substance that poses an unreasonable risk if shipped in commerce.
 This classification could potentially include batteries often found in autonomous skateboard models.

-While there are no federal regulations concerning skateboards on buses, districts still take cues from general safety procedures outlined by state governments, transport associations and safety exploration boards among others to create policies of their own.
+While there are no federal regulations concerning skateboards on buses, districts still create policies based on general safety procedures outlined by state governments, transport associations, and safety exploration boards, among others.

-Having understood general regulations concerning skateboard transportation on school buses, let’s now look into the process involved in seeking permission to bring a skateboard aboard.
+Having understood the general regulations concerning skateboard transportation on school buses, let’s now examine the process involved in seeking permission to bring a skateboard aboard.

-• It is important to consider both school district policies and city regulations when it comes to transporting skateboards on school buses.
+• It is important to consider school district policies and city regulations when transporting skateboards on school buses.
 Outside regulations, such as those outlined by Transportation.gov, classify hazardous materials as substances that pose an unreasonable risk if shipped in commerce.
 This could potentially include batteries commonly found in autonomous skateboard models.
 Understanding these regulations is similar to knowing the rules for packaging toiletries on airplanes.
-Just as liquids must be in containers no larger than 3.4 ounces for carry-on bags, if skateboard batteries exceed a certain size or pose a risk to other passengers, they may be considered hazardous and not allowed on the bus.
-While there are no federal regulations specifically addressing skateboards on buses, school districts often develop their own policies based on guidelines from state governments, transport associations, safety boards, and more.
+Just as liquids must be in containers no larger than 3.4 ounces for carry-on bags if skateboard batteries exceed a certain size or pose a risk to other passengers, they may be considered hazardous and not allowed on the bus.
+While no federal regulations specifically address skateboards on buses, school districts often develop their policies based on guidelines from state governments, transport associations, safety boards, and more.
 It is essential to familiarize oneself with these regulations and follow the necessary procedures for seeking permission to bring a skateboard aboard a school bus.

 Process of Seeking Skateboard Permission